dartmouth-dltg/container_management_labels/README.md

 ================================

 ArchivesSpace plugin to add the ability to print labels within the browser to ArchivesSpace.
-It is compatible with ArchivesSpace v1.5.1+
+It is compatible with ArchivesSpace v1.5.1+ (See different releases for different versions)

 This plugin was originally a fork of https://github.com/hudmol/container_management